mai-thao/redis-playground/README.md

 Before starting the app, you must have a Redis server running.
 Start the Redis server by using the `docker-compose.yml` file.
 I have another repo about Docker [here](https://github.com/mai-thao/docker-playground) if you want to learn more.

-Executing `docker compose up -d` on the terminal spins up a Docker container that runs a basic Redis server on port 6379
+Executing `$ docker compose up -d` on the terminal spins up a Docker container that runs a basic Redis server on port 6379

 * `-d` option is for detached mode, which runs the container in the background

 ### Run the App
 Now, the Flask app can be started.
 Make sure you're in the same directory as the `simple-app.py` script, and execute the command
-`python simple-app.py`.
+`$ python simple-app.py`.
 The app should start up and be ready to accept HTTP requests.

 * This implies that you have Python installed ready.
 If you don't, then install it at: https://docs.python.org/3/using/mac.html#using-python-for-macos-from-python-org